-• ENG 1051 - Introduction to College Writing Credits: 3
+- ENG 1081 Writing and Reading Strategies for College Credits: 3

 Advised Term 1st Year

-• ENG 1052 - Exposition and Analysis Credits: 3 Advised Term 1st Year
+- ENG 1082 Academic Inquiry Credits: 3

+Advised Term 1st Year

 Mathematics (At Least 6 Credits)

 Choose courses from the following list totaling 6 credits.
 At least one of these courses must have an MAT designation, unless MAT-1020, Intermediate Algebra, is waived by placement test score.
 Students waiving MAT-1410 Precalculus by placement test score are exempted from the GEU Mathematics requirement altogether.
 Make your choice keeping in mind requirements for your major and prerequisites for classes you plan to take in the future.